faja/mightymanuals/src/COMMANDS/TCPDUMP/index.md

 -ttttt          # show time since FIRST captured packet

 -w filename     # save to a file
+-r filename     # read from a file, previously saved, common usaage on that:
+                # tcpdump -nr /tmp/out.tcpdump

 -s number       # limit how many first bytes are captured
                 # default: 96, 0 means no limit